 Alger Candle by Astier de Villatte

 A North African city with Parisian overtones.
-Whitewashed Haussmanian facades, Persian blinds painted blue, overwhelming heat, a touch of sulphur in the air.
-From trembling arcades rise delicious perfumes of chite campion, privet flowers, wild jasmine and bitter orange with its acidic notes spiced with a hint of chilli.
+Whitewashed Haussmanian facades, Persian blinds painted blue and overwhelming heat.
+From the bustling arcades rises a delicious perfume ofwhite campion, privet flowers, wild jasmine, and bitter orange, finished with a light acidic bite and a generous hint of chilli.

 9cm x 9cm x 10cm

 Their candles, which were created around meaningful places around the world, from the artist Balthus’ Grand Chalet to Honolulu are totally transporting.